Albumin

 CPT: 82247

-Test Principle: Colorimetric diazo method.
-Total bilirubin, in the presence of a suitable solubilizing agent, is coupled with 3,5-dichlorophenyl diazonium in a strongly acidic medium.
+Test Principle: Colorimetric diazo method performed using a Roche Cobas c503 test platform.
+Total bilirubin, in the presence of a suitable solubilizing agent, is coupled with 3,5 dichlorophenyl diazonium in a strongly acidic medium.
 The color intensity of the red azo dye formed is directly proportional to the total bilirubin and can be determined photometrically.
-This assay is measured using a Roche Cobas c501 module.

 Specimen Retention: 7 days